 The Long Walk

 The go-to place for many wedding couples is The Long Walk.
-Even in the height of Summer it’s possible to find a quiet corner for photos - there’s avenues of trees and lovely features with pillars and gates.
-It is necessary to apply for a permit for wedding photos on the Long Walk, but I take care of all of this for you, once we’ve agreed The Long Walk as a location at your pre-wedding meeting.
+Even in the height of Summer it’s possible to find a quiet corner for photos - there are avenues of trees and lovely features with pillars and gates.
+It is necessary to apply for a permit for wedding photos on the Long Walk; I take care of the admin of this, and it's usually just a formality - the Crown Estate usually permit photos Mon-Sat (exc bank holidays) unless there are royal events taking place.
+There are also lots of other lovely options around Windsor...

 If you don’t mind a few tourists in the background of your photos, then you can get a great shot of the Castle from Guildhall Island.